cabo/deref-id/draft-bormann-t2trg-deref-id.md

   dereferenceable identifier.

 Consumer:
-: An entity that receives data containing a dereferencable identifier.
+: An entity that receives data containing a dereferenceable identifier.

 Directed:
 : A directed identifier is an identifier that has been specifically